franckalbinet/ai-research-seib/README.md

 - Develop reliable, ethical approaches to AI-assisted research
 - Stay in control while leveraging AI capabilities

----

-*Course materials and updates will be provided closer to the course date.*

 ## Getting Started with Quarto/Reveal.js

 This course uses Quarto with Reveal.js for interactive presentations.